 If garbage-bag commercials have taught us anything, it’s that some bags are tougher than others.
 The same goes for travel purses, backpacks, and bags—some, designed specifically for travel, have features such as cut-proof, steel-cable-reinforced shoulder straps; slash-proof fabric; and locking zippers.

-Since elements like these slow down thieves, they can do a decent job deterring opportunistic pickpockets.
-Anti-theft bags are available online from Pacsafe, Travelon, Magellan’s, and other retailers.
+Since elements like these slow down thieves, anti-theft bags can do a decent job deterring opportunistic pickpockets.
+Anti-theft bags are available online from Arden Cove, Pacsafe, Travelon, and other retailers.
 Consider your purchase an investment that might save you some money.

 Trim Your Wallet

 Are you going to need your library card when you’re 6,000 miles from your local branch?
 Probably not.
-Before you leave, take the time to go through your wallet and take out everything except the necessities (a universal credit card and a backup, an identification card, an insurance card, etc.).
-Not only will it help you travel lighter, but if your wallet does get lost or stolen, you’ll have less to replace.
+Before you leave, take the time to go through your wallet and take out everything except the necessities (a primary credit card and a backup, an identification card, an insurance card, etc.).
+Not only will it help you travel lighter, but if your wallet does get lost or stolen, you’ll have fewer items to replace.

 Use a Dummy Wallet

-If you’re traveling in a place known for pickpocketings or muggings, consider getting a cheap wallet that looks just real enough to keep in your pocket or bag.
+If you’re traveling in a place known for pickpockets or muggings, consider getting a cheap wallet that looks real enough to use as a decoy that you can keep in your pocket or bag.
 Pad the wallet with some small bills and make it look more real by slipping in one or two of those sample credit cards you get with offers in the mail.